opme/motor-driver/opm-inline/README.md

 # Design Discussion

 Choice is to run in Mode 1 - Stand-alone driver with pin configuration.
 See datasheet Figure 1.1 Standalone application using differential sensing.
+Existing FOC algorithms should run without relying on the SPI interface.

 In this mode the SPI pins are used for configuration and not diagnostics.
 Setting SDO/Single to +VCC_IO allow signals to be set to DRV_EN.
-Basically, the controller can reboot the driver when it has faults.
-If those faults have cleared the driver can continue.
+This is also the case for the Drive Strength and the sense amplication.
+In a 10A implementation we set sense amplification to 10 and 00 driver strength since we are using simialr mosfets that were tested in the datasheet.

 CSN / IDRV0 and SCK / IDRV1 - 00: 0.5A 01: 0.5/1A, 10: 1A, 11: 1.5A
 SDI / AMPLx10 - Sense Amplification 0: 5, 1: 10

-The TMC6200 IC current sensing is limited to 10A.
+The TMC6200 IC current sensing is recommended to have a limit of 10A when using the internal sensing.

 The thermal design of the PCB is also designed for 10A max current.
 The 10A limit is chosen to allow full SMT and single side hole through components with 1oz copper.

 Heatsink over the gate driver and mosfets is required over a certain current.
 28x28x20 is a standard heat sink size and is added to the pcb using silicon thermal glue.

 Initial parts were selected based on the Trinamic reference designs that I have copied into this git repo.

-Footprint for capacitors and resistors choosen as 0603 to make it easier to manufacture with low end SMD machines.
+Footprint for capacitors and resistors chosen as 0603 to make it easier to manufacture with low end SMD machines.

 Parts are selected that are available in quantity from various resellers due to current chip shortage.
 Avoided any parts that were only available in small quantities or not in stock.

 Sense resistor selection.
 TMC6200 datasheet specifies different sense resistor selection.
-Sense resistor of 005R0 was selected for 20A max current 10A continuous.
+Sense resistor of 005R0 with 10x amplification was selected for 15A max current 10A continuous.

 In addition to the TMC6200 internal temperature sensor, there is a temperature sensor on the board.
 The analog temperature signal is sent out the controller.